hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step6-updates.md

-At this point you have several plugins installed.
+At this point you have several plugins installed:

 `kubectl krew list`{{execute}}

-At any time you can update Krew.
+At any time, you can update Krew with the following:

 `kubectl krew update`{{execute}}

-And, upgade the currently installed plugins.
+and upgade the currently installed plugins:

 `kubectl krew upgrade`{{execute}}